enhorn/OneNetwork/README.md

 - Build simple UI components with 1:1 network connection to views.
 - Automatically parse to your `Codable` models from the response JSON.
 - Predestine your network responses during development, making your `PreviewProvider` implementations network independent.
-No need to muck about with complex mocking solutions for unit & UI tests.
+No need to muck about with complex mocking solutions for unit & UI tests either.
 - OAUth authentication, with predefined authentications for Google & Spotify.

 ## Example usage